-On a casual Thursday afternoon I opened up my inbox to find an email from FaithStay.
+On a casual Thursday afternoon I opened my inbox to find an email from FaithStay.
 Having never heard of this company before, I was immediately intrigued.
-Reading further, I discovered that this company operates similar to Airbnb.
-However, it specializes in connecting Christian hospitality around the world.
+Reading further, I discovered that FaithStay operates similar to Airbnb.
+The difference is it specializes in connecting Christian hospitality around the world.
 What?!
 That’s genius.
 How did I not know about this?

-As exciting as travel is, sometimes it can be intimidating to be in a foreign place where you don’t know anyone.
-Even moreso, if you’re traveling solo.
+I love to travel, but sometimes it can be intimidating to be in a foreign place where you don’t know anyone.
+Times that by 100 if you’re traveling solo!
 But what if we had an opportunity to stay in a welcoming home where you already know you share a common bond, your faith in Jesus Christ?
 That’s what FaithStay strives to do.
-To create a place of community around the world by providing a link between Christianity, travel, and hospitality.
-And if you are not a believer but like the idea of what this company offers, don’t worry, FaithStay believes that everyone should experience Christian hospitality, not just Christians.
+To create a community around the world that provides a link between Christianity, travel, and hospitality.
+And if you are not a believer but like the idea of what this company offers, don’t worry, FaithStay believes that everyone should experience Christian hospitality.
+Not just Christians.

-So, as you can imagine, I was itching to experience a night with FaithStay and conveniently made that happen on my recent trip to Los Angeles.
+So, as you can imagine, I was itching to experience a night with FaithStay.
+Thankfully I was able to connect with them on my recent trip to Los Angeles, and here’s a review of my experience. 🙂

 Booking with FaithStay